gardener/gardener-extension-registry-cache/docs/development/getting-started-locally.md

 - Make sure that you have a running local Gardener setup.
 The steps to complete this can be found in the [Deploying Gardener Locally guide](https://github.com/gardener/gardener/blob/master/docs/deployment/getting_started_locally.md).

+> [TIP]
+> Ensure that the locally used Gardener version matches the version specified by the `github.com/gardener/gardener` dependency.
+> The extension’s local setup must run successfully against a local Gardener setup at the version referenced by this dependency, as verified by end-to-end tests.

 ## Setting up the Registry Cache Extension

 Make sure that your `KUBECONFIG` environment variable is targeting the local Gardener cluster.
 When this is ensured, run: